statelyai/xstate/.changeset/cool-grapes-suffer.md

 'xstate': major
 ---

 Actors are now always part of a "system", which is a collection of actors that can communicate with each other.
-Systems are implicitly created, and can be used get and set references to any actor on the system via the `key` prop:
+Systems are implicitly created, and can be used to get and set references to any actor in the system via the `key` prop:

 ```js
 const machine = createMachine({